Your headphones and earbuds are dirty messes — here's how to clean them!

 - Hold the earbud with the speaker facing downward.

-Brush in one direction to prevent dirt from going into the speaker itself.
+Brush in one direction to prevent dirt from going into the speaker.

 - Use some hydrogen peroxide or clean water to gently wipe around the speakers to clean any other dirt or wax.

-When cleaning your earbuds with the hydrogen peroxide, you'll want to be sure that none of the liquid goes into the speakers of your earbuds.
+When cleaning your earbuds with hydrogen peroxide, you'll want to be sure that none of the liquid goes into the speakers of your earbuds.
 Similarly, you don't want to accidentally shove any remaining dirt deeper into the speaker.

 Once you're finished cleaning with the hydrogen peroxide and wipe the earbuds off with the clean water, let them sit and dry for at least 12 hours.
 That might seem excessive, but it'll ensure that all of the liquid properly dries up and doesn't interfere with your music.